tx

 Clean up expired and old acknowledged messages.

-tx outbox gc [options]
+tx msg gc [options]

 Options